mehulagg/gitlab/doc/ssh/README.md

 If you use an RSA key, the US National Institute of Science and Technology in [Publication 800-57 Part 3 (PDF)](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-57Pt3r1.pdf) recommends a key size of at least 2048 bits.
-By default, the `ssh-keygen` command creates an 1024-bit RSA key.
+The default key size depends on your version of `ssh-keygen`.
+Review the `man` page for your installed `ssh-keygen` command for details.

 ## See if you have an existing SSH key pair